-Pentest pricing calculation is more or less similar across the industry.
-Penetration testing pricing varies based on the time and resources invested in the assessment.
+Penetration testing service cost or pricing calculation is more or less similar across the industry.
+Penetration testing costs vary based on the time and resources invested in the services delivered.
 Scoping varies from an asset (single server or a network) to an asset (an eCommerce setup with a website, API, database, load balancers).
 The environment metrics related to the asset play a key role.
 Our assessment pricing involves transparency around sub-elements of a project, effort estimation and project-related details (project management, data analysis, reporting phases), educating the buyer to decide what is best for them.

 For small businesses, we offer SME security solutions with multiple options to suit their requirements.